Main Page | Robinson Home Page | Maps

 I suspect the 3 white males were Thomas Sr, William and Thomas Jr. The free white male under 16 is unknown, however, I have assigned the name Luke to this person for the following reason.
 In 1804, the Concord Baptist Church in Rutherford Co NC has a membership list which includes Thomas Robinson Jr, John Robinson, Luke Robinson, Abel Lewis and Graves Eaves.
 This church was located about a mile from Thomas Sr land.
 This Luke Robinson marries Drusilla Green on 1 Nov 1805 and the bondsman is John Robinson.
 It's very possible he was a son of this John Robinson who may have been the son of Thomas Robinson Sr. Thomas Robinson Jr has a son named Luke and you have to believe it was a family name that carried over to the next generation.

 The 4 white females of all ages is a mystery.
 Margaret Robinson Price is married by this time and appears not to be living in Thomas Sr home.
 A Mary Robinson is given property by Thomas Sr before he dies.
 I suspect Mary Robinson is one of these listed.
 Another may have been Thomas Sr wife, although no record indicates she was alive when he died, unless you assign this Mary Robinson as his wife.
-I have chosen not to.
+I have suggested else where this Mary may have been Mary Moore, wife of the deceased John Moore.
 William and Thomas Jr were not married at this time so the females listed couldn't be their wives.
 Another possibility is William Robinson was not living in the home at this time and this John Robinson, wife and children were.
 The 1800 Rutherford Co Census shows two John Robinson and in 1775 a John Robeson is given a LG for 200A on both sides of Puzle Creek of Second Broad River.
 I suspect the two John Robinson's in the 1800 Rutherford Co NC census are father and son, although I've never found a document that says John Robinson Jr or John Robinson Sr. The elder John Robinson may have been a son of Thomas Robinson Sr.

 Problems with Thomas Robinson Sr Revolutionary War Service: